jimmyable/jimmyjoseph.github.io/_posts/2018-01-27-chocolate-viz.md

 data.drop(columns=['REF','Review\nDate'])
 {% endhighlight %}

-Next lets count up the bean types.
+Next let's count up the bean types.
-We can also do a mean, median, and quartiles for Cocoa Perentages just by using `.describe()`
+We can also do a mean, median, and quartiles for Cocoa Percentages just by using `.describe()`

 {% highlight python %}
 beantypes = data['Bean\nType'].value_counts()